Kim Kardashian Might Be Launching Skin Care — & Our Wallets Are Ready

 Whatever the name, it'll be easy for the makeup mogul to find inspiration, as she's surrounded by industry pros.
 Her youngest sister, Kylie Jenner, entered that market this past May with Kylie Skin.
 And the sisters are known to talk about skin care in their group chat, according to KKW.
 "Anytime we see something like a crazy facial, we always put it on the group chat," she reveals — and as for trying specific products: "We do more of those reviews in person."

 While Kardashian West didn't spill any details on what her skin-care line would include, we'd guess that it will likely be products that work well with her psoriasis.
 She has publicly battled chronic psoriasis since 2010, including sharing the treatments that have worked for her to ease the symptoms, like an at-home light-therapy device to ointments.
-There's also a high chance she'll include her current favourite product: thick moisturizers.
-"I have dry skin, so I really love [heavy moisturizers], especially when I'm travelling," she tells us.
+There's also a high chance she'll include her current favourite product: thick moisturisers.
+"I have dry skin, so I really love [heavy moisturisers], especially when I'm traveling," she tells us.

-Whether this skin-care line will come to be or not, Kardashian West still has lots to celebrate at the moment with KKW Beauty entering all Ulta Beauty stores this month.
-Before we know it, she could be hitting the Ulta Beauty skin-care aisles, too.
+Whether this skin-care line will come to be or not, Kardashian West still has lots to celebrate at the moment with KKW Beauty entering all Ulta Beauty stores in the US this month.
+Before we know it, she could be hitting the skin-care aisles, too.

 Advertisement